turingschool/frontend-mod-1-prework/section1/relection.md

 For example: var one = 1; var two = 2; var total = one + two;
 console.log(total); would result in the console logging 3.

 8. Think of a site or app you use frequently.
-Where do you think the developers used concatention?
+Where do you think the developers used concatenation?

 Using a site like CodeAcademy, having a profile set up and working through the lessons will activate little notifications that congratulate the user by name for working through lessons x-amount of days in a row which I think would be an example of concatenation.